alan-turing-institute/NESTpackage/docs/source/commandlineoptions.rst

    it will construct the node ID with the
    combination of the columns

+directed
+    Data is directed (Default behaviour).
+Note this flag does not need any additional arguments

+no-directed
+   Data is undirected (Not Default behaviour).
+Note this flag does not need any additional arguments.

 weight
    Weight Column (Default None).
 If this flag is set to None, the network is assumed to be unweighted